blue-hexagon/PowerScraper/README.md

 ## Contact

-Reach me on Discord @ manjana#3559
+Contact me on Discord at `manjana#3559` for any matter related to this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>